Election Department « Back to view all departments

 - What does Unenrolled Status mean?

 Unenrolled Status means that you do not belong to any Political Party or Designation.
 It is the new “independent” status.
-If you are unenrolled and choose to vote in a State Primary, you may request a ballot for one of the two political parties: Democrat or Republican.
+If you are Unenrolled and choose to vote in a State Primary, you may request a ballot for one of the four political parties: Democrat - D, Republican - R, Green Rainbow - J and United Independent Party - CC.
 Choosing a ballot for a specific party does not change your enrollment status.
-Unless you request a Change of Party card, if you are unenrolled before an election, you will remain unenrolled after the election.
+If you are Unenrolled before an election, you will remain Unenrolled after the election.